mxagar/tool_guides/labelstudio/README.md

 When the images are served and the project is created, we can click on it in the project dashboard and perform several actions in the project list overview:

 - `Import` the CSV with the image URLs; then, the images are listed automatically.
-Images or samples are tasks.
+Images or samples are **tasks**.
 - `Label All Tasks`: label the images with the custom UI we have defined in the project creation (accessible in the `Settings`).
+- `Filter` the samples/tasks, according to their properties; if we upload a CSV/JSON with custom fields in `data`, these can be used here, too.
 - `Export` the labelled images as a CSV or JSON.
+If filters are active, only the filtered results are exported!

 ![Projects UI](./assets/ls_ui_projects.png)